Even when you love what you do (PAINTING) you have to take a day off now and again just to chill out, recharge and get refreshed.

 How do you celebrate without friends and family?
 I'm an artist so that means, of course, PAINT!
 Candy Floss was always a sticky sweet treat when I was a kid and it brought me pleasure.
 I even got it for free because my grandmother's friend worked on the candy floss booth at the fall fair.
 At my age, it is far to sweet for me now so why not translate that childhood happiness into paint.
 With great joy the news of vaccinations becoming available gave most of us a bit of a skip in our step.
 Even with the knowledge that getting it to the bulk of the population was not going to happen tomorrow, it was still the inspiration for my next painting, "Light at the End of the Tunnel".

 Even in the dead of winter with no possibility of hugging a palm tree on a tropical island any time soon, I felt downright euphoric. eu·phor·ic -- elated, happy, joyful, joyous, delighted, gleeful, excited, exhilarated, jubilant, blissful.
 These are most definitely not the usual words that I think of in February in Canada.
 In a normal year, I just want February to be over... kind of like what I'm thinking about my relationship with this pandemic.
 Generally the feeling I usually have when I painted "Stormy Weather" but some folk love storm watching.
-All to his own I say.
-Still in a pandemic and beginning to worry about how families will be handled their Christmases.
-Sure we all wanted to gather and celebrate as usual but HEY, this has been no 'usual' year.
-People were good at developing their bubble groups BUT every time a holiday would come around they just couldn't remain steadfast.
-Now that we are 14 days past the Christmas holiday we are seeing the results of folks breaking down and gathering with their families.
-Sadly some of these people will now lose some loved ones.
+All to his own I say. |

 Catherine Gutsche